bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

     - "region" corresponds to consumer region.
     - "id" corresponds to consumer class database id.
         - passing "all" as the value will return all consumer enteties
-    - "navid" corresponds to staff member class database id.
+    - "nav_id" corresponds to staff member class database id.
 (Can be combined with any of the above parameters)
     - "page" corresponds to the current page of consumer instances to be displayed with full fields.
         - if this parameter is missing, the first 20 consumer instances will be displayed with full fields.